mediakular/gridcraft/README.md

 #### Overwriting an existing theme

-This can be usefull if you are satisfied with a certain theme, but you want to make only a few changes instead of creating a new custom theme.
+This can be useful if you are satisfied with a certain theme, but you want to make only a few changes instead of creating a new custom theme.

 ```svelte
 <script lang="ts">